 Here at the Hovercraft Museum, we have lots of things to do and see.
 The Hovercraft Museum is a working museum and is constantly restoring, preserving and maintaining the craft in our care.
 Our engineering hangar is open to visitors to see the craft being worked on and many of our craft such as The Princess Anne, BH7, SRN5, and SRN6s can be boarded and experienced first hand!
-Here are some of the highlights:
+We have over 55 craft in the collection at present and here are just some of the highlights:

 SR.N4 – “The Princess Anne”

 The SR.N4 (Saunders-Roe Nautical 4), or Mountbatten class hovercraft, is the largest commercial hovercraft ever built and served for over 33 years as a fast cross-channel ferry between Dover, UK and Calais, France.
 After the mk3 upgrades to the craft in 1976, becoming ‘Super 4’, she was able to carry up to 60 cars and 400+ passengers.
 To this day ‘The Princess Anne’ holds the Guinness World Record for the fastest car-carrying commercial channel crossing at an impressive time of 22 minutes, set in September 1993.
 Regular crossing times in the Chanel were 35 minutes, with average speeds of 65kts!

 Measuring 54 meters in length and registered at 311GT, the craft was powered by 4 x Rolls Royce Proteus gas turbine engines, developing 3400HP each.
 These turned the worlds largest air-screw propellers, a massive 21 feet in diameter.